 visualization_lecture

-🎮🛠️ Exercise on visual storytelling (Superintelligence)
+🎮🛠️ Exercise on interactive visualizations and visual storytelling (Superintelligence)

 Exercise: The Velocity Gap – A Narrative Data Storytelling Challenge